abkPhysics/PhysicsLab2/README.md

 PhysicsLab2
 ===========

-Lab assignments for Physics 2 Rutgers
+Lab assignments for Physics 2 at Rutgers